-UNITED STATES DISTRICT COURT CENTRAL DISTRICT OF CALIFORNIA Case No. Plaintiff, v.
-STIPULATED PROTECTIVE ORDER Defendant.

-1. A. PURPOSES AND LIMITATIONS
+UNITED STATES DISTRICT COURT CENTRAL DISTRICT OF CALIFORNIA Case No. Plaintiff, STIPULATED PROTECTIVE ORDER $^1$ v.
+Defendant.
+A. PURPOSES AND LIMITATIONS 1.

-Discovery in this action is likely to involve production of confidential, proprietary, or private information for which special protection from public disclosure and from use for any purpose other than prosecuting this litigation may be warranted.
+Discovery in this action is likely to involve production of confidential, proprietary or private information for which special protection from public disclosure and from use for any purpose other than prosecuting this litigation may be warranted.
 Accordingly, the parties hereby stipulate to and petition the Court to enter the following Stipulated Protective Order.
 The parties acknowledge that this Order does not confer blanket protections on all disclosures or responses to discovery and that the protection it affords from public disclosure and use extends only to the limited information or items that are entitled to confidential treatment under the applicable legal principles.
-The parties further acknowledge, as set forth in Section 12.3, below, that this Stipulated Protective Order does not entitle them to file confidential information under seal; Civil Local Rule 79-5 sets forth the procedures that must be followed and the standards that will be applied when a party seeks permission from the court to file material under seal.